Fort Supply (Utah Territory): Bridger Valley before Fort Supply

 What is presently known as the Bridger Valley (also called the Green River Valley) had become a popular gathering place for Native Americans and mountain men in the first half of the nineteenth century.
 Two of these mountain men, Jim Bridger and his business partner Louis Vasquez, established Fort Bridger as a trading post in the valley during the early 1840s.
 Several years later, Mormon pioneers (members of the Church of Jesus Christ of Latter-day Saints, or LDS Church) established Salt Lake City approximately 100 mi to the south-west of Fort Bridger, and this new city became the principal settlement in the Utah Territory following the territory's establishment by the US Congress in 1850.

 An act passed by the Utah Territorial legislature gave themselves the right to control the operation of ferries on the Green River, near the Bridger Valley.
 These ferries had been operated by mountain men, who opposed giving up control to the Mormon men authorized by the legislature to run them.
 Fort Bridger also saw its trading business decline as Salt Lake City grew.
-Both of these things led to contention between the groups, with Mormons claiming that the mountain men were trying to incite the local natives against them.
+Both of these factors led to contention between the groups, with Mormons claiming that the mountain men were trying to incite the local natives against them.

 Elsewhere in the Utah Territory, relations with the natives deteriorated, and by the summer of 1853 the Walker War had begun.
 Trade with all natives in the Utah Territory was then outlawed, including in the Bridger Valley.
 At Fort Bridger the now illegal trade continued, and in August 1853, 150 men under the command of Sheriff James Ferguson were sent to stop it.
 When the group arrived at Fort Bridger, James Bridger had fled, but they discovered his whiskey and rum and destroyed it.
 Afterwards they continued to the Green River, where they engaged the mountain men who had been unlawfully running ferries, killing some and seizing their livestock.
 Afterwards they returned to Fort Bridger, which they temporarily occupied.
 To help maintain the control that had been established during these skirmishes, the decision was made by church leaders to establish a permanent presence in the area.